-In this tutorial we will cover some best practice considerations for constructing survey questions.
+In this tutorial, we will cover some leading practice considerations for constructing survey questions.
 Following these tips will help you to collect meaningful, actionable data.

 Know Your Survey Goal

 Define a goal and treat it as your north star through the entire survey building process.
 When creating questions make sure that each question serves your project goal.

 Questions to ask when defining your goal:

 - What actions do you plan to take?

 - Who will take your survey/Who is your audience?

 Consider Reporting & Exporting